 Maple Syrup Cinnamon Rolls

 If you are a fan of maple syrup, you will love these delicious cinnamon rolls.
 If you are a fan of cinnamon rolls, you will love these delicious rolls!
 Maple goodness is added to the dough and then added again to the icing, resulting in a cinnamon roll that is pure heaven.
 Maple syrup adds a warmth and sweetness to the dough.
 It’s very important to use real maple syrup for this recipe.
-The end result will still be good but using a good quality maple syrup will make these cinnamon rolls pop.
+Using a good quality maple syrup will make these cinnamon rolls extra special.

 The perfect beginning to the end of summer…

 - 3 1/2 cups flour, plus more for rolling divided

 - 1/2 cup maple syrup

 - 1/4 teaspoon vanilla extract

 - 1/4 cup pure maple syrup